 Considering simpler alternatives to a long veil since it is quite difficult to manage on a beachfront.
 Something vintage and whimsical with a Bohemian twist such as a delicate wreath made of flowers and seashells, headbands, hair-combs or embellished fascinators are elegant options.

 Inform your guests

-Your guests would need to be dressed appropriately as well, so make sure that they know the affair is happening on the beach and not just at a hotel along the shore.
-In addition one can provide a few necessities in the welcome kit, such as sunscreen lotion, water bottles, fans, wipes and maybe even a pair of shades or flip-flops.
+Your guests would need to be dressed comfortable as well, keep thme well informed that ceremony is on the beach, along the shore.
+In addition you can provide a few necessities in the welcome kit, such as sunscreen lotion, water bottles, fans, wipes and maybe even a pair of shades or flip-flops.

 Get one with nature

 Have a minimalistic approach to the décor and embrace the beauty and serenity of the natural layout.
 Your colour theme could be inspired by the ocean and sands, using natural elements such as sea-shells, rocks and seaweed ornately, with an occasional spray of flowers to add a pop of colour.